ramanathanMuthuraman/backbone-jasmine-coverage/README.md

 # backbone-jasmine-coverage
-AMD bundled Backbone application with Jasmine unit testing and Karma test runner

-## About
 A simple example for unit testing backbone js application bundled through require JS.
-Jasmine and Karma used for unit testing which also generates coverage report.
+Jasmine and Karma used for unit testing with coverage report generation.

 ## Installation